-In using public WiFi hotspots, I suggest avoiding accessing sites that contain sensitive personal or financial information.
-If you access your email, make sure that you use the https protocol (see HTTPS Everywhere).
+In using public WiFi, I suggest avoiding logging into Web sites for your sensitive financial or personal information.
+If you access your email, make sure that you use the https protocol (Install HTTPS Everywhere on your Web browser).
 Essentially, I don't login to any password-protected site while using my computer on a public WiFi network such as in a Net Cafe--I use a set of Surf Links (see about) for browsing Web sites on public WiFi networks.

 If you get free wireless or computer access, be sure to be a good customer (buy food or drink) and follow use conditions.

-- Your public library (US) / World Libraries: Public access to the Internet, either through on-site computers or wireless access, is available in many public libraries.
+- Your public library: Public access to the Internet, either through on-site computers or wireless access, is available in many public libraries.

 - Wireless Hotspots in chain stores or local restaurants.

 When ordering, ask if they offer free WiFi.

 You may have to get a code to use the network--these codes